Battle of Salamanca: Aftermath

-The Battle of Salamanca was a damaging defeat for the French and while they regrouped, Anglo-Portuguese forces entered Madrid on 6 August.
+The Battle of Salamanca was a damaging defeat for the French and while they regrouped, the Anglo-Portuguese Army entered Madrid on 12 August.
 The Siege of Burgos ensued, then in the autumn the Anglo-Portuguese retreated to Portugal when renewed French concentrations threatened to trap them, although the French forces, which had been stripped of several experienced units to join the Russian campaign, were reluctant to go on the offensive.
 A failure by Spanish troops to guard a crucial escape route over the bridge at Alba de Tormes tainted the victory.
 This may have resulted from a misunderstanding between Spanish and British commanders.
 Subsequent pursuit failed to destroy or to capture the fleeing French.